 Note: Long-term stays often have lower rates than monthly rentals.

-Rental Apartments: Rental apartments are best if you are moving with your family or prefer privacy.
-These are usually short-flexible term rentals, but the least you have to stay for is one month.
+Rental Apartments: Rental apartments are the best if you are moving with your family or you prefer privacy.
+These are usually short-flexible term rentals, but the minimum stay is usually one month.
 Besides, these might be a little more expensive than coliving spaces.
 You can find these apartments through various Facebook pages.